robert-westenberger/knowledgebase/real-estate/properties.md

 ### Orange — $476,072
 - https://www.zillow.com/homedetails/22-E-Broome-St-Port-Jervis-NY-12771/31797420_zpid/ ( 420k 1840 triplex "- EARN 8.3% ROI AFTER ALL EXPENSES  $35,000 NET ANNUAL INCOME.
 Gross Income $55,800!!".
 Sold "as is".
 Is there something wrong with the property?
 Can't tell by looking at the pictures.
 - https://www.zillow.com/homedetails/155-Chambers-St-Newburgh-NY-12550/31793858_zpid/ (390k 1900 triplex.
 The pictures look immaculate.
 Streetview from 2023 shows the house next door with boarded up windows.
 I think this is in the ghetto.)
 - https://www.zillow.com/homedetails/157-Chambers-St-Newburgh-NY-12550/31793857_zpid/ (500k 1900 triplex.
 This is the house that is next door to the above's property 2023 streetview with boarded up windows and a for sale sign.
 Property records show it was sold in 2024 for 275k.
 Someone listed it for rent march 2026 for $2500, listing was removed next month, and then it was listed for sale june of this year.
-Thats an 81.5% increase, this is someone's BRRR).
+Thats an 81.5% increase, this is someone's BRRRR).
 ### Putnam — $538,385

 ## Mid-Hudson Valley